FranciscoOnt/checkout-sdk-js/docs/interfaces/checkoutstoreselector.md

 Flash messages contain messages set by the server, e.g: when trying to sign in using an invalid email link.

+Gets the available flash messages.

+Flash messages contain messages set by the server, e.g: when trying to sign in using an invalid email link.

 **Parameters:**